 Wear your bathing suit...that way you are ready for a quick change into the wetsuit.
 Bring a towel, most people will bring these along on the boat.
 Keep season and air temps in mind.
 If it is cooler, it is a great idea to bring a sweatshirt, jacket or even a full set of loose fitting clothing to slip on after you get out of the water.
 If you have young children, this is especially important, be prepared with warm clothes....always better safe than sorry!
 The water here is always 72 degrees, and for some that is quite chilly!
-Feel free to bring a bag onboard the boat to keep your personal items, but we HIGHLY recommend not bringing anything of value on the boat.
+Feel free to bring a bag onboard the boat to keep your personal items, but we HIGHLY recommend not bringing anything of value on board the boat.
 During warmer weather most people will wear their wetsuits back to the shop and change into their clothes when they return from the trip.
 Bring what you feel you need, but no worries we will take care of the details!
-As a private tour you are welcome to bring snacks or a cooler.
-On the houseboat we provide you with snacks, hot beverages if desired and bottled water, but you are welcome to bring whatever else you would like to bring!

 Where do we meet?

-We meet at our Tour facility in Homosassa, click HERE for a map.
+We meet at our full service Manatee Tour and Educational facility in Crystal River.
 You will be checked in, and offered complimentary coffee, tea or hot cocoa.
-Upon tour time, you will learn about the animals, the eco-system and watch a short video of rules required by the US Fish and Wildlife.
+Upon tour time, we take you into a classroom type setting where we learn about the animals, the eco-system and watch a short video of rules required by the US Fish and Wildlife.
 This is a wildlife refuge and it is very important that we fully inform you as to what the rules are and how to behave if you hope to view a manatee up close!
-We will fit you for a wetsuit, and walk you to the dock, where your Captain is waiting for you!
-After your tour, you can help yourself to coffee and cocoa, use the restrooms, check out the gift shop and view the photos from your adventure!
+We will fit you for a wetsuit, direct you to our climate controlled changing rooms and gather up your group.
+We take care of transporting you the very short drive to the dock, where your Captain and guide are waiting for you!
+After your tour, we will drive you back to River Ventures.
+You can help yourself to coffee and cocoa, use the restrooms and changing rooms, check out the gift shop and view the photos from your adventure!

-The houseboat accommodates 6 passengers with comfort.
-Keep in mind that even if your group is very small, we can not control the amount of people on the water.
-We go on a manatee search and all the tour companies go where animals are found......so after 10 am, especially on weekends, Holidays or during manatee season, the waterways can get very crowded with people.
-Remember this is the last place in Florida where we can share the animal’s natural habitat so getting out early to beat the crowds almost always ensures a better experience!
-On the early tour you get out while the refuge is at its quietest and the manatee are still in their most relaxed state.
+Our boats are US Coast Guard Certified, inspected and stability tested for your safety and are designed to hold anywhere between 6 and 13 swimmers and/or observers.
+Keep in mind that we control the amount of people on our boats, but we can not control the amount of people on the water.
+We go on a manatee search and all the tour companies go where animals are found......so after 9 am, especially on weekends, Holidays or during manatee season, the waterways can get very crowded with people.
+At 6:15 you get out while the refuge is at its quietest and the manatee are still in their most relaxed state.
 We know it’s early....but it tends to be the best experience for our customers so we don’t mind the wake-up call!
-If you have a larger group we can put you on one of our many larger boats.
-We can accommodate a small or very large group.

 Do you provide us with an in-water tour guide?